 Occupational therapy focuses on developing a person’s ability to do the things they need to do to take care of themselves.
 This includes a child’s or adult’s ability to do things such as bathing, dressing, eating, doing schoolwork, managing a home, or working.
 Easterseals’ licensed occupational therapists and certified occupational therapy assistants promote independence in self-care, work, school, and play.
 Click here to learn more.

 Speech pathologists, sometimes called speech therapists, help people learn speech and language.
 They also treat swallowing and feeding problems.
 Speech pathologists might help a stroke survivor regain their ability to talk, or might help a young child learn to speak.
 Speech pathologists also help people who cannot learn to talk to use augmentative communication devices like computer-based devices that speak for a person, or a board with pictures or words that a person can point to.
 Click here to learn more.

-Physical therapy services focus on preserving, developing and restoring physical function that may have been lost due to injury, disease, aging or congenital abnormality.
-Based on an initial assessment, Easterseals licensed physical therapists incorporate therapeutic exercise, physical agents such as heat or cold, mechanical and electrotherapeutic modalities, such as traction and electricity; assistive or adaptive devices, such as walkers or bracing; and specialized manual techniques to encourage independence at work, home, school and in the community.
+Physical therapy services focus on preserving, developing, and restoring physical function that may have been lost due to injury, disease, aging, or congenital abnormality.
+Easterseals licensed physical therapists incorporate therapeutic exercise, therapeutic activities, and assistive or adaptive devices, such as walkers or bracing; and specialized manual techniques to encourage independence at work, home, school, and in the community.
 Click here to learn more.

 Assistive technology includes equipment and services that allow individuals with disabilities to overcome barriers in the home, on the job, at school or just about anywhere.
 Assistive technology can include such devices as programs that read a computer screen out loud for people who are blind, computer devices that speak for people who cannot talk or an organization system for someone who had had a traumatic brain injury.
 Click here to learn more.